tsaekao/npm-demo/README.md

 - [ ] Add Gitlab CI config, or use TravisCI?
 - [ ] Publish to npm
     - [ ] Add `.npmignore`
+- [ ] Make sure 'Goals' section is complete and accurate, add some links